Ann Kao: Corruption charges related to overtime pay

 On 14 August 2023, prosecutors charged Kao with corruption dating back to her tenure as a legislator.
 Kao denied the allegations, and said that the indictment was politically motivated.
 The following month, the Taiwan People's Party temporarily suspended Kao's party membership rights pending a verdict on the case.

 On 26 July 2024, the Taipei District Court found Kao guilty of violating the Anti-Corruption Act and the Criminal Code.
 Specifically, the court found her guilty of embezzling NT$116,514 and sentenced her to seven years and four months in prison.
 The court also said that she would lose her civil rights for four years.
 In accordance with the law, Kao was suspended from office.
 Subsequently, she announced her withdrawal as a member of the Taiwan People's Party.
 Kao said that the ruling was unprecedented when compared to similar cases in the past decade.
 The TPP said that the sentence was disproportionate.

 Kao appealed the case to the Taiwan High Court.
 In January 2025, the court paused their review of the case to seek guidance from the Constitutional Court, because the first paragraph of Article 32 of the Organic Law of the Legislative Yuan was found to contravene Article 18 of the Constitution.
 The Constitutional Court declined to hear the case.
+The High Court reversed Kao's conviction in December 2025 and found her not guilty of embezzling funds meant to pay legislative aides.
+However, the High Court imposed a six-month sentence on Kao for causing a public official to commit document forgery, which can be converted to a fine.